MaciekFilmweb/martian-robots/README.md

 The app is still missing some features like logging or input validation.

-It was created using Eclipse Mars, of course.
+It was created using Eclipse Mars.